Meet Our Instructors

 Brittany is a graduate of Dean College School of Dance 2011.
 She graduated Cum Laude with a Bachelors in Dance and a minor in Psychology.
 She is trained extensively in ballet, tap, jazz, hip hop, and modern.
 While at Dean she took classes in choreography, staging and lighting, and pedagogy.
 Her choreography has been selected to be performed in student choreographed shows at Dean, as well as, showcases.
 She has also received numerous awards for her choreography in competitions around the New England area.
 Brittany has also trained for the American Academy of Ballet Performance Awards and Received Golds in 6 levels.

 Brittany has been performing through her entire dance career all around the New England area.
 Brittany continuously takes master classes with teachers at Alvin Ailey Studios and Broadway Dance Center in NYC, other master teachers around the New England area, and guest teachers from all over the country.
 At Dean she trained in all styles with her focal point being tap.
 While at Dean she worked and trained with Kelly Peters, a hip-hop choreographer from NYC, along with Nailah Bellinger, Jill Silverman, and Charles Holbrook and many other highly qualified faculty at the school.
 She has been teaching and working with children, teens, and adults for many years passing on her passion for the art to aspiring dancers.
-Brittany is an active member of the Dance Teachers Club of Boston and is Acrobatic Arts Certified.
+Brittany is an active member of the Dance Teachers Club of Boston and is a certified acro instructor through Acrobatic Arts.

 Alyssa is currently attending Northern Essex Community College and will graduate in Spring of 2018 earning her Associates degree in Dance Education.
 She is also still continuing to dance at a variety of studios continuing her training.
 She specializes in ballet, jazz, modern, and pointe.
 Alyssa’s nineteen years of training began at Bedford Dance Center.
 Alyssa has also done a large amount of auditions and was accepted into Summer Intensives such as Bolshoi Ballet, The Rock School for Dance, Burklyn Ballet Theatre, Nutmeg Conservatory, and much more.
 Along with her studio training, Alyssa spent almost two years with the Huntsville Ballet Company in Alabama.
 Alyssa has performed in many productions such as “The Nutcracker Ballet” as Snow Queen, Dew Drop, and Spanish.
 Also performed in the Royal Ballet version of “Alice in Wonderland” as the Red Queen (Queen of Hearts).
 Sleeping Beauty as one of the Fairies, and many more.
 Alyssa really loves and enjoys teaching all ages, and she is excited to start her career.